Your cookie preferences

 The latest UK classic car insurance stats found that Porsche classic cars generate the most revenue in the UK, with the total stock of its 911 model worth nearly £911 million.

-This figure represents a 146% increase on the second most profitable classic car, the Jaguar E Type, and is more than the combined value of the final six cars on the list, which are:
+This figure represents a 146% increase on the second most profitable classic car, the Jaguar E Type, and is more than the combined value of the final six cars on the list, these were:

 • MG MGB